Table of Contents

 Molecular / cytogenetics description

-- It overlaps with the genetic profile of conventional ductal adenocarcinoma
+- Overlaps with the genetic profile of conventional ductal adenocarcinoma

-- In the rhabdoid variant, KRAS alterations and SMARCB1 expression status define two subtypes, with possible translational implications (Mod Pathol 2015;28:248)
+- In the rhabdoid variant, KRAS alterations and SMARCB1 expression status define 2 subtypes, with possible translational implications (Mod Pathol 2015;28:248)

 Sample pathology report